EPCCed/archer2-parallelIO-2022-01-11/README.md

 performance characteristics of MPI-IO is therefore very useful in optimising the IO performance of most parallel applications.

+The course does not teach the detailed syntax of the various parallel IO libraries, but the Fortran source code for the benchmarking application used in the practical sessions should be useful reference material.

 <h3>Prerequisites</h3>

-Prerequisites: The course assumes a good understanding of basic MPI programming in C, C++ or Fortran.
+Prerequisites: The course assumes an understanding of basic MPI programming in C, C++ or Fortran.
 Knowledge of MPI derived datatypes would be useful but not essential.